Julien Tadrowski

-Julien Tadrowski (born 17 May 1993) is a professional footballer who plays as a defender for IV liga Masovia club MKS Piaseczno.
-He also serves as the assistant coach of Legia Warsaw's under-19 team.
+Julien Tadrowski (born 17 May 1993) is a professional footballer who plays as a defender for IV liga Lublin club Świdniczanka Świdnik.
+He has also served as the assistant coach of Legia Warsaw's under-19 team from 2025 to 2026.
 Born in France, he represented Poland at youth international levels and has spent most of his career with Polish clubs.

 Club career

-He played for 10 years with the various academy teams at Lille OSC.
+Tadrowski spent 10 years playing for various academy teams at Lille OSC.
 In July 2012, he signed a two-year contract with Arka Gdynia.
 He then joined Pogoń Szczecin, signing a three-year contract.

 International career

-He was a part of the Poland national under-21 football team.
+He was a part of the Poland national under-21 team.